 Don’t treat compliance like a last-minute paper chase.
 Build it into your pre-shipment package so your install team never has to guess.

 In many hotel furniture projects, damage occurs not because of poor manufacturing, but due to weak packaging and inadequate protection during transport.
 Even high-quality products can fail if packaging systems are not designed for export conditions and multiple handling points.
+For Ghana-bound shipments specifically, the Turkey-to-Atlantic-to-West Africa route involves more handling points than European destination shipments — furniture packaged to European export standards consistently underperforms on this route.

 Hotels install fast.
 If cartons aren’t labeled clearly, teams waste days sorting.